 He led them to the streets of town.
 Was this proper for the children to follow a stranger into town?
 Do we want our children to get the message that is okay to follow a stranger, just because he begins to dance around?
 What was he going to town for anyway?
 Probably looking for something to put into that corn pipe.
 Did we learn nothing from the Pied Piper incident?

 Frosty the Snowman?
-T think not, Frost the Pervert is more likely.
+I think not, Frosty the Pervert is more likely.
 Stay tuned for the investigative report “Does the Story of Rudolph the Red Nosed Reindeer” promote bullying.

 Those are my thoughts, what are yours?